samchristywork/terminal-calendar/README.md

 following command so that I can see my calendar on a webpage even when I'm away from my computer:

+## Backups

+By default this program will place up to ten copies of the save file in `~/.terminal_calendar_backup/`.
+Once this limit is reached, the oldest file will be deleted and a new one will be added.
+This process takes place every time the save function is used.
+The name of the file is the Unix epoch time stamp.

 ## Usage

 The terminal calendar can be invoked as described in the usage statement: